Technology will drive the future.

 Erica has been featured in:

-As A.I. accelerates, leaders face a defining question:
+Leaders today face a defining question:

 This is where Erica steps in…